 In Majority Catholic Philippines, Duterte Orders Better Access To Birth Control

-Philippine President Rodrigo Duterte has ordered government agencies expand access to contraception, especially for poor women.
+Philippine President Rodrigo Duterte has ordered government agencies to expand access to contraception, especially for poor women.
 By 2018, he instructs, all poor households in the country should have "zero unmet need for modern family planning."

 Duterte's executive order, signed Monday and announced on Wednesday, is the latest development in a long battle over birth control in the majority-Catholic Philippines.
 It pits the president, who says family planning is critical for reducing poverty, against the country's Supreme Court and Catholic leadership.